What are Sofosbuvir Tablets used for?

-Sofosbuvir Tablets is an antiviral drug used to treat chronic hepatitis C in adults and children aged 3 years and older.
-It should be used in conjunction with other antiviral drugs (usual ribavirin with or without peginterferon alfa).
+Sofosbuvir Tablets 400mg Virso are an antiviral drug used to treat chronic hepatitis C in adults and children aged 3 years and older.
+It should be used in conjunction with other antiviral drugs (usually ribavirin with or without peginterferon alfa).
 It should not be taken by themselves.

 Virso belongs to the nucleotide polymerase inhibitors class of antiviral drugs.
 It works by lowering the body’s hepatitis C virus (HCV) levels.